Table of Content

-Helping companies of all sizes to turn data into insights is the ultimate goal of business intelligence and modern data analyst tools that, in recent years, became a critical necessity and completely eliminated guesswork.
+Helping companies of all sizes to turn data into insights is the ultimate goal of business intelligence and modern data analyst tools that, in recent years, have become a critical necessity and completely eliminated guesswork.
 Achieving the full potential that databases have on offer, increasing performance and improving business processes through effective BI solutions is not only done by large enterprises, but mid-size and small businesses alike.
-Each professional in our cutthroat digital age has the responsibility to perform the best possible data management for his/her area, and by taking advantage of modern business intelligence solutions organisations will not only have a complete overview of their data, but have easy access to various touchpoints needed for successful operational and strategic activities.
+Each professional in our cutthroat digital age has the responsibility to perform the best possible data management for his/her area, and by taking advantage of modern business intelligence solutions organisations will not only have a complete overview of their data but have easy access to various touchpoints needed for successful operational and strategic activities.

-We will start this article by explaining what are BI solutions, continue with the most prominent benefits that enable businesses to solve their problems, describe and present business intelligence solutions examples by industry and business function (departments) that you can apply in your own organisation, no matter if it’s retail, healthcare, IT, sales, marketing, logistics, etc. Finally, we will conclude and round up our findings to enable you to build your own solution and upscale your company.
+We will start this article by explaining what are BI solutions, continue with the most prominent benefits that enable businesses to solve their problems, describe and present business intelligence solutions examples by industry and business function (departments) that you can apply in your own organisation, no matter if it’s retail, healthcare, IT, sales, marketing, logistics, etc. Finally, we will conclude and round up our findings to enable you to build your own solution and upscale your business.

 Business intelligence (BI) solutions are designed to help executives, data analysts, team leaders, managers and professionals to collect, analyse, visualise and report on various functions within a company and apply those findings to their respective industries.